dmkulazhenko/web-detector/README.md

 ## Deployment

-The Web-detector is best run on multiple high-performance nodes, below is an example of using docker-compose to run the web-detector on a single machine, from which you can quite easily understand what is going on.
+Web-detector designed to run on multiple high-performance nodes, below is an example of using docker-compose to run the web-detector on a single machine, from which you can quite easily understand what is going on.

 ### Requirements